Legal challenges, lack of interest limit choices on local school boards

 “I’ll be perfectly honest with you, if the challenge is successful, I’ll say thank you.
 Even my wife said, ‘Maybe this a blessing in disguise,’” he said.

-Outside the courtroom after his preliminary hearing Thursday, Hicks commiserated with his fellow school board candidate, Felicia Chew, who is also facing a challenge in seeking a seat on the Amphitheater Unified School District.
+Outside the courtroom after his preliminary hearing Thursday, Hicks commiserated with another school board candidate, Felicia Chew, who is also facing a challenge in seeking a seat on the Amphitheater Unified School District.

-He complained that the three women on the TUSD board — Adelita Grijalva, Kristel Foster and Rachael Segdwick — are always fighting with each other, and always appear to be on “‘that day of the month.”
+He complained that the three women on the TUSD board — Adelita Grijalva, Kristel Foster and Rachael Segdwick — are always fighting with one another and always appear to be on “‘that day of the month.”

 “Excuse the expression,” he added.

-There are a variety of reasons signatures can be invalidated from a petition sheet.
+There are a variety of reasons petition signatures can be invalidated .

-Hicks said he suspects Ireland was only the front man for the person really trying to kick him off the ballot: his fellow TUSD board member Grijalva, who is also up for re-election.
+Hicks said he suspects Ireland was only the front man for the person really trying to kick him off the ballot: fellow board member Grijalva, who is also up for re-election.

 But even if Hicks gets bounced from the ballot, voters in TUSD will still have options.
 Five people, including Hicks and Grijalva, are running for two open seats on the board.